 Former Manager at RTB: RTB Engineers Were Not Taught to Follow Regulations

-Thank you for reposting CINS articles!
-When doing so, you need to state that you have taken the story over from the Center for Investigative Journalism of Serbia, and provide a link to the article you are reposting.
+Thank you for sharing CINS’s articles!
+Please make sure to credit the Center for Investigative Journalism of Serbia and include a link to the article you are sharing.

 What do you think